 Apprenticeship and Trades Qualifications Act

-1 These regulations may be cited as the Lather (Interior Systems Mechanic) Trade Regulations.
+1 These trade regulations may be cited as the Lather (Interior Systems Mechanic) Trade Regulations.

-(e) "lather (interior systems mechanic) trade” or “trade” means the work performed in the construction, repair or alteration of a building or part of a building and includes
+“lather (interior systems mechanic) trade” means the occupation of a lather (interior systems mechanic), consisting of constructing, repairing and altering a building or part of a building, and includes

 (i) preparing wall and ceiling layouts,